Introduction

 • Fanya chini:

-• In this case the soil is heaped on the lower side of the channel.
+• Soil is heaped on the lower side of the channel.

 • Cutoff drains: